hoerb1337/LLMmodel2text/README.md

+Master's Thesis:
-# Master's Thesis "An explorative study on using LLMs to explain process models"
+# "An explorative study on using LLMs to explain process models"